Bellemont, Arizona: Climate

 The Bellemont region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 F. It has an average 248.6 days per year with low temperatures below 32 F. According to the Köppen Climate Classification system, Bellemont has a continental climate (abbreviated "Dsb" on climate maps).

 The Flagstaff field office of the National Weather Service is in Bellemont.

+Education

+It is in the Flagstaff Unified School District.

+The zoned secondary schools are Mount Elden Middle School and Flagstaff High School.